Tom Davies (footballer, born 1992): Barrow (loan)

 On 18 January 2021, Davies joined League Two side Barrow on loan until the end of the season in a bid to get first team match action as he made his return from injury.
 He made his debut on 30 January 2021, playing the first 74 minutes of a 2–1 defeat to Bradford City.
 Davies' first goal for the club opened the scoring of a vital 3–2 victory over Crawley Town.

 Tranmere Rovers

 On 9 June 2021, Davies joined League Two side Tranmere Rovers on a free transfer, signing a one-year contract.

+On 6 May 2025, the club announced the player would be released in June when his contract expired.

+Salisbury

+On 25 July 2025, Davies joined National League South side Salisbury.